ScreepsMods/screepsmod-history/README.md

 * nodejs 6+
 * Plenty of disk space, I see an average of 8kb per tick per room, by default this saves 200,000 ticks.
 So ~20MB per active room.

+## Warning
+Currently with AWS mode this produces a lot of PUT requests, this can easily become very expensive.
+For that reason, AWS mode is currently not recommended

 ## Configuration